 - Purely executive ordinances

 - No further requirements → admissible

 - Quasi-legislative ordinances

 - Requirement of a delegation clause

 - Not excluded by the constitution

 - Delegation clause in the law itself

 - Precisely defined and limited questions

 - Fundamental (important) principles in the law itself

-- If requirements are met → provision in an ordinance satisfies principle of legality
+- Only if requirements are met → provision in an ordinance satisfies principle of legality

+- Cantonal Building and Construction Law: "The Government issues regulations on the protection of historic sites."

 - Different standards of review

 - Stricter standard: Significant restrictions (fundamental rights)

 - Less strict standard: Technical areas, etc.

 - Judicial review

 - Principle of legality as a flexible device

-- Full\ judicial review for the claims:
+- Full judicial review for the claims:

 - "No statutory provision at all!"

 - "Statutory provision was applied in a wrong manner!"

 - "Statutory provision is unduly vague!"

 - "The provision should have been contained in a law, not in an ordinance!"

-- \ Caveat: Standard of Review may be restricted by law (e.g. with respect to cantonal law before the Federal Supreme Court)
+- Caveat: standard of review may be restricted by law (e.g. with respect to cantonal law before the Federal Supreme Court)